serin113/orgdb/README.md

 The [Mako library](https://www.makotemplates.org), used here for templating, is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-The [Semantic UI framework](https://github.com/Semantic-Org/Semantic-UI), used here for designing the UI, is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The [Semantic-UI framework](https://github.com/Semantic-Org/Semantic-UI), used here for designing the UI, is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+The [jQuery library](https://jquery.com/), used by Semantic-UI to implement its features, is licensed under the [MIT License](https://opensource.org/licenses/MIT).